alerque/git-warp-time/README.md

 The result is portable.
 I can clone the project on a new system and without any build state data except the existing output files the project known what it does and doesn't need to rebuild.

+## When not to use this

+Not all Git projects will benefit from `git warp-time`.

+* If your build system doesn't use timestamps, this won't help you.
+* If your project generates a single output such as a binary, you probably need to rebuild when *any* of the inputs change so this won't help much.
+* If your build system supports incremental builds and you do creative things in your branches, you might completely confuse your build system and cause incomplete builds.